Rosenthal Kalabus & Therrian

 Defenses to Kidnapping Charges

 There are several defenses that a person accused of kidnapping in Texas can use to fight the charges.
-One defense is that the victim consented to the movement or detention, either expressly or impliedly.
-For example, if a person voluntarily gets into a car with the defendant, it may be argued that they consented to the transportation.
+One defense is that the victim consented to the movement or detention, expressly or impliedly.
+For example, if a person voluntarily gets into a car with the defendant.
+It may be argued that they consented to the transportation.

 Another defense is that the defendant had lawful authority or justification for the conduct, such as acting under a court order or in self-defense.
 If a parent takes their child without the other parent’s consent but has a court order granting them custody, it may be argued that the conduct was lawful.

-Additionally, a defendant can argue that they did not have the intent to kidnap the victim, or that the evidence against them is insufficient to prove guilt beyond a reasonable doubt.
+Additionally, defendants can argue that they did not intend to kidnap the victim.
+Or they can argue that the evidence against them is insufficient to prove guilt beyond a reasonable doubt.
 In some cases, the prosecution may not have sufficient evidence to prove that the defendant acted with the requisite intent to commit kidnapping.

 Domestic Violence and Kidnapping

-In many cases, kidnapping charges are brought in conjunction with domestic violence charges.
-Domestic violence refers to a range of offenses committed against family members, spouses, or partners, and can include physical assault, emotional abuse, and stalking.
-When a domestic violence victim is kidnapped, the charges are even more severe, and the consequences can be life-changing.
+In many cases, kidnapping charges are brought with domestic violence charges.
+Domestic violence is offenses committed against family members, spouses, or partners.
+It can include physical assault, emotional abuse, and stalking.
+Charges become even more severe, and consequences can be life-changing when a domestic violence victim is kidnapped.

 Domestic violence is a serious issue in Texas, and the state has strict laws in place to protect victims.
 In some cases, victims of domestic violence may be hesitant to report the abuse, particularly if they fear retaliation from their abuser.
 However, it is important for victims to seek help as soon as possible, as the longer the abuse continues, the worse the situation can get for the victim.

-In cases where kidnapping and domestic violence intersect, the consequences can be particularly severe.
-Domestic violence victims who are kidnapped may experience significant physical harm and emotional trauma and may feel trapped and isolated from any support systems they may have had.
-Texas law recognizes the seriousness of domestic violence and kidnapping offenses, and prosecutors will aggressively pursue charges against anyone accused of such conduct.
+The consequences can be particularly severe in cases where kidnapping and domestic violence intersect.
+Domestic violence victims who are kidnapped may experience significant physical harm and emotional trauma.
+They may feel trapped and isolated from any support systems they may have had.
+Texas law recognizes the seriousness of domestic violence and kidnapping offenses.
+Prosecutors will aggressively pursue charges against anyone accused of such conduct.

-An experienced criminal defense attorney can provide critical legal assistance to those facing kidnapping charges and can help ensure that their rights are protected throughout the criminal justice process.
+An experienced criminal defense attorney can provide critical legal assistance to those facing kidnapping charges.
+They can help protect their rights throughout the criminal justice process.

 Contact Rosenthal Kalabus & Therrian for Legal Assistance

-If you have been accused of or charged with kidnapping in Texas, it is essential to have a skilled criminal defense attorney on your side.
+A skilled criminal defense attorney is essential to have on your side if you have been accused of or charged with kidnapping in Texas.
 The lawyers at Rosenthal Kalabus & Therrian have a track record of success in defending clients against kidnapping charges, and we are committed to providing our clients with the best possible legal representation.
 Our firm has the resources to give your case the immediate attention it requires.
 Contact us today at (972) 369-0577 for a consultation and learn how we can help you protect your rights and freedom.